 - You must have a significant amount of equity (typically 50% or more)

-- You must have the income or assets to afford taxes and homeowners insurance premiums on the house
+- You must have the income or assets to afford taxes and homeowners insurance premiums on the home

-- Your home must be a single-family home, townhome, one- to four-unit property in which you live, manufactured homes built after 1976 or a HUD-approved condo
+- Your home must be a single-family home, townhome, a one- to four-unit property in which you live, a manufactured home built after 1976 or a HUD-approved condo

 - You must keep the house in good condition